easycoder/easycoder-py/doc/core/split.md

 ``split Text on `,` ``

 ## Description:
 Split a [variable](variable.md) containing a string into a number of parts on a given delimiter.
-The command gives the variable as many elements as there are parts and puts one part in each element.
+The command sizes the variable to have as many elements as there are parts in the split string, and puts one part in each element.

 Next: [stack](stack.md)
 Prev: [set](set.md)